ericleasemorgan/HTRC-Workset-Browser/README.md

   If all goes well, the Browser will create a new directory named thoreau, rsync a bunch o' JSON files from the HathiTrust to your computer, index the JSON files, do some textual analysis against the corpus, create a simple database ("catalog"), and create a few more reports.

+  If you have R installed, as well as some of R's friends, then you can optionally run the following command to generate some charts:

+    ./bin/make-graphs.sh thoreau

   You can then peruse the files in the newly created thoreau directory.
+Of special interest is the file named about.html because it summarizes the collection.
+If you created the charts, then there ought to be no broken links in the file.
+If the file is being served via a Web server, then the search interface will work.
+If not, then you can still search the collection with the following command:

+    ./bin/search.sh love thoreau | less

-If this worked, then repeat the process for the other rsync files found in the etc directory.
+  If you got this far, then repeat the process for the other rsync files found in the etc directory.

 Requirements